kurtamohler/EatLib/README.md

-# EatLib
+# Nutrinaut
 Food nutrition library with array operations

-EatLib makes diet tracking easy.
+Nutrinaut makes diet tracking easy.
 It provides a simple interface to search for foods in USDA's [FoodData Central](https://fdc.nal.usda.gov/) database.

 Nutrition results are like numerical arrays, so they can be operated upon with